Arius: Early life and personality

 Reconstructing the life and doctrine of Arius has proven to be a difficult task.

 Arius was of Berber descent.
 His father's name is given as Ammonius.

-Hanson says that "Arius very probably had at some time studied with Lucian of Antioch" because he refers to somebody else as "truly a fellow-disciple of Lucian."
-But Williams questions whether "we should assume from the one word in Arius' letter that he had actually been Lucian's student."
+Hanson says that "Arius very probably had at some time studied with Lucian of Antioch" because he refers to somebody else as "truly a fellow-disciple of Lucian".
+But Williams questions whether "we should assume from the one word in Arius's letter that he had actually been Lucian's student".

-In the past, many writers have assumed that our Arius is the same as the Arius who was involved in the Melitian schism, "who had an outward appearance of piety, and ... was eager to be a teacher."
-However, after several pages of detailed analysis, Williams concludes that "the Melitian Arius ... melt(s) away under close investigation."
+In the past, many writers have assumed that this Arius is the same as the Arius who was involved in the Melitian schism, "who had an outward appearance of piety, and ... was eager to be a teacher".
+However, after several pages of detailed analysis, Williams concludes that "the Melitian Arius ... melt(s) away under close investigation".

 In 313, Arius was made presbyter of the Baucalis district in Alexandria.

-Arius' views have always been "represented as ... some hopelessly defective form of belief."
-Contrary to this view, Rowan Williams recently concluded that Arius is "a thinker and exegete of resourcefulness, sharpness and originality."
+Arius's views have always been "represented as ... some hopelessly defective form of belief".
+Contrary to this view, Rowan Williams recently concluded that Arius is "a thinker and exegete of resourcefulness, sharpness and originality".

 Although his character has been severely assailed by his opponents, Arius appears to have been a man of personal ascetic achievement, pure morals, and decided convictions."He was very tall in stature, with downcast countenance ... always garbed in a short cloak and sleeveless tunic; he spoke gently, and people found him persuasive and flattering."It is traditional to claim that Arius was a deliberate radical, breaking away from the 'orthodoxy' of the church fathers.
 However:"A great deal of recent work seeking to understand Arian spirituality has, not surprisingly, helped to demolish the notion of Arius and his supporters as deliberate radicals, attacking a time-honoured tradition."

 "Arius was a committed theological conservative; more specifically, a conservative Alexandrian."

-Arius' writings
+Arius's writings

-Very little of Arius' writing has survived.
+Very little of Arius's writing has survived.
 "As far as his own writings go, we have no more than three letters, (and) a few fragments of another."
 The three are: